PHSI-supplements/labs/HardwareKit/CowPi/extras/wokwi-circuits/README.md

 - `Uno-LCD1602-I2C.json` -- Has two pushbuttons (tactile switches), two
   slider switches in the I2C configuration (*i.e.*, the switches are attached to pins D10 and D11), and a LCD1602 that uses the I2C protocol.
-Wokwi has the I2C mapped to the LCD1602's pins using the `STANDARD` dialect; this cannot be changed unless you rewrite the LCD1602 module on a local Wokwi instance.
+Wokwi has the I2C mapped to the LCD1602's pins using the `COWPI_DEFAULT` dialect; this cannot be changed unless you rewrite the LCD1602 module on a local Wokwi instance.

 ## Why have a simulation?